-Over 30 UNCG faculty and staff participate in a campus-wide UNCG Gerontology Research Network (GRN).
+Over 30 UNCG faculty and staff participate in campus-wide GROWTH, the Gerontology Research, Outreach, Workforce, & Teaching Hub.

-UNCG faculty and staff currently engaged in age-related research are invited to join the Gerontology Research Network (GRN).
-Simply complete and return the GRN Participant Information form to Ann Stringfield at firstname.lastname@example.org.
+UNCG faculty and staff currently engaged in age-related research are invited to join GROWTH.
+Simply complete and return the GROWTH Participant Information form to Ann Stringfield at firstname.lastname@example.org.

-A detailed list of UNCG GRN members is also provided below.
+A detailed list of UNCG GROWTH member information is provided below.

 Rebecca Adams PhD